What is an Audiologist?

 Hearing instrument dispensers work with patients of all ages, including children and adults.
 They work in diverse settings like hospitals, schools, clinics, universities and private practices; most can be found in an office that provides hearing aid services to those with sensorineural hearing loss, also known as nerve deafness.

 Hearing instrument dispensers are trained to interpret hearing assessments and use that information to select the best hearing aid possible for their patients.
-After trying on and testing out a number of options, the hearing aid model is selected and the hearing instrument specialist can get to work fitting and programing the device to match the individual’s exact degree of hearing loss.
+After trying on and testing out a number of options, the hearing aid model is selected and the hearing instrument specialist can get to work fitting and programming the device to match the individual’s exact degree of hearing loss.

 Call Hearing Health Centers at (712) 262-7774 for more information or to schedule an appointment.